The Glad Products Company: Early history

+Later history

+In the United States, the brand was divested in 1985 to First Brands Corporation, which also owned Eveready and Energizer batteries, Simoniz, and Prestone.
+In 1998, First Brands Corporation was acquired by Clorox.

 In Australia, the Glad brand was acquired by Industrial Equity Limited in 1988, and then was floated as part of National Foods in 1991.
 In 1997, First Brands acquired the Glad brand from National Foods, thus consolidating worldwide ownership of the brand.
 Clorox took over ownership of Glad in Australia in 1998 as part of its acquisition of First Brands.

-The "Man from Glad"
+Marketing

 The Man from Glad is the Glad company's spokesman featured in many of their advertisements.
 He is an older gentleman with white hair and is always dressed in a white suit.
 In the 1960s, he was known as the "Man from Glad", and was summoned to various households in order to save housewives from their domestically challenged spouses.
 He wore a trenchcoat and would arrive in a wild variety of spy type contraptions (such as a jet pack or gyroglider), in the style of The Man from U.N.C.L.E and Mission: Impossible.
 He has been portrayed by several actors over the years, most famously Tom Bosley.
 The trash bags' slogans were "Why Take Chances, Get Glad!" and "Don't get mad!
 Get Glad!"

-Mardi Gras 2006

 In 2006, following Hurricane Katrina, Glad became the first official sponsor of Mardi Gras in New Orleans.
 In addition to its significant program commitment, Glad worked with the City of New Orleans Department of Sanitation in the carnival's sanitation maintenance and clean-up efforts, which would otherwise have mounted a considerable expense for the municipality.
 Glad also was a major sponsor of the 2007 Mardi Gras.

-Cultural references

-In the novel Infinite Jest by David Foster Wallace, the final year of commercially subsidized time is referred to as the "Year of Glad" in reference to the company.
-Additionally, James O. Incandenza Sr. (whose son James O. Incandenza Jr., and grandsons Orin, Mario, and Hal Incandenza are major characters) is mentioned as having played the Man from Glad in his time as an actor in the timeline of the book.